A History of the Azores

 tin canisters of oil, Sumatran rhino fever pills,

-rusted cuckoo clocks, and bow-rails of the Titanic,
+rusted cuckoo clocks, bow-rails of the Titanic,

-just as his grandmother, aged eight, walked pine
+as his grandmother, aged eight, walked white

 them into songs, on a day when Earthlings said